DamianMcNulty/ecommerce/README.md

 ## Goal

-> To create a an ecommerce app using Django
+> To create an ecommerce app using Django

 ## Table of Contents